 Email marketing is a powerful tool, allowing companies to communicate with previous and returning customers while spreading their news and brand message.
 For online businesses developing an effective Black Friday marketing strategy, consider segmenting your email marketing campaigns, into separate emails that are bespoke to your target audiences.

-By aiming the email at the correct target audience, you will see a higher open rate, click-through rate, in turn leading to a higher revenue per recipient.
+By aiming the email at the correct target audience, you will see a higher open rate, and click-through rate, in turn leading to a higher revenue per recipient.

 Your email list categories could be: